Jayden-Dollaga/practical-research-/README.md

 This study aims to explore the experiences and motivation of Senior High School ICT students in learning programming.

 Specifically, it seeks to answer the following questions:
+1. What is the demographic profile of the respondents in terms of:
+  a.
+Age
+  b.
+Gender

-1. What are the learning experiences of ICT students in programming?
+2. What are the learning experiences of ICT students in programming?
-2. What challenges do ICT students encounter while learning programming?
+3. What challenges do ICT students encounter while learning programming?
-3. What motivates ICT students to learn programming?
+4. What motivates ICT students to learn programming?
-4. How do students’ experiences influence their motivation in learning programming?
+5. How do students’ experiences influence their motivation in learning programming?

 ---